Writing the context study

 Survey process

-We will survey 25 properties in Minneapolis that might be important to African American heritage.
-The properties will relate to the seven themes.
-We will develop the list with the consultant and the African American Heritage Work Group.
-We will ask property owners for consent to survey their property.
+We surveyed 25 properties in Minneapolis that might be important to African American heritage.
+The properties relate to the seven themes.
+The AAHWG selected the list with support from staff and the consultant.
+We asked property owners for consent to survey their property.

-- The consultant will take photos of each property and do some research.
+- The consultant took photos of each property and did some research.

-- They will recommend if each property is historically significant.
+- They recommended if each property is historically significant.

-- They will prepare survey forms and a report.
+- They prepared survey forms and a report.

-- Staff and various stakeholders review the survey forms and report.
+- Staff and various stakeholders reviewed the survey forms and report.

 Photo credit: Minnesota Historical Society